Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673) `2.0.0` - Helgen Reborn is a fully voiced adventure with over 20 superb voice actors.
 As you help rebuild the town you'll reunite two old friends, uncover an underground slavery ring, battle in an arena and many other adventures!

-  > :information_source: Only enable after leaving Helgen.
+  > :ledger: Only enable after leaving Helgen.
 You will find a book to start the quest in The Bannered Mare.

-- :star2: [Sidequests of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/54245) `2.0.2` - Perform radiant side quests for almost any NPC.
+- :new: [Sidequests of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/54245) `2.0.2` - Perform radiant side quests for almost any NPC.
 Get rewarded and become friends with NPCs

 - [No Killmoves - No Killcams - No Killbites SE](https://www.nexusmods.com/skyrimspecialedition/mods/13395) `2.0.0` - This mod disables melee finishing moves, ranged/magic slow-motion kills, and dragon bite-and-throw attacks.
 The goal is to have more intense fights with less cheap deaths.
 The only killcam still enabled is the view that's shown when you're already dead.